WifiInfoView v1.20

 Windows XP is not supported because this tool is based on new Wi-Fi API that doesn't exist on Windows XP.
 If you want to get wireless networks information on Windows XP, you can use the WirelessNetView utility.

 • Wireless network adapter and wireless card driver that works with the built-in wireless support of Windows Vista/7/8/2008.
+If you don't have a compatible wireless adapter and driver, "cannot find wireless adapter" error will be displayed.

 Versions History